What are bisphosphonates and why are they prescribed?

 When and how to take bisphosphonates?

-Bisphosphonates can be taken by mouth (orally), through a drip (intravenous infusion) or by injection.
+Bisphosphonates can be taken by mouth (orally), through a drip into a vein (intravenous infusion) or by an injection into a vein (intravenous injection).
 Read more

 What are the possible risks and side-effects of bisphosphonates?